ibexa/documentation-developer/docs/tutorials/beginner_tutorial/8_enable_account_registration.md

 - User/Password
 - Content/Read
 - Content/Versionread
-- Content/Create with Limitations: Content Type limited to Ride and Landmark Content Types and Subtree to the `Member Rides`
+- Content/Create with Limitations: content type limited to Ride and Landmark content types and Subtree to the `Member Rides`
-- Content/Publish with Limitations: Content Type limited to Ride and Landmark Content Types and Subtree to the `Member Rides`
+- Content/Publish with Limitations: content type limited to Ride and Landmark content types and Subtree to the `Member Rides`
 - Content/Edit with Limitation: Owner limited to `Self`
 - Section/View
 - Content/Reverserelatedlist